MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_update_ml.md

 ---
 author: pkrebs
 ms.author: pkrebs
-title:  Update Microsoft 365 learning pathways for multilingual support ms.date: 05/20/2019
+title:  Update learning pathways for multilingual support ms.date: 05/20/2019
-description: Update Microsoft 365 learning pathways for multilingual support
+description: Update learning pathways for multilingual support
 ROBOTS: NOINDEX, NOFOLLOW
 ---
-# Update Microsoft 365 learning pathways
+# Update learning pathways for multilingual support
 If you have an existing Learning Pathways site, you can update it for multilingual support.
 To update learning pathways to the multilingual 4.0 version, you upload the web part package, customlearning.sppkg, to the SharePoint tenant App Catalog.
 When you update learning pathways:

 - Any previously created custom playlists and assets are maintained